awsdocs/amazon-s3-userguide/doc_source/olap-policies.md

 **Note**
 If using a Lambda function from your account you must include the function version in your policy statement\.
 For example, `arn:aws:lambda:us-east-1:111122223333:function/MyObjectLambdaFunction:$LATEST`

-The following IAM policy grants a user permission to interact with these resources\.
+The following IAM policy grants a user permission to the Lambda function, standard access point and the S3 Object Lambda access point\.

 ```
 {